jeremenichelli/personal-site/posts/2014-10-13-the-power-of-using-object-literals.md

 };
 ```

-These lines belong to a simple script I developed to make JSONP calls that, for some unknown reason I named <a href="https://www.github.com/jeremenichelli/jabiru" target="_blank">jabiru</a>.
-I wrote <a href="/2014/09/south-american-bird-cross-domain-calls/" target="_blank">a post about it</a> if you're interested on cross domain requests.
+These lines belong to a simple script I developed to make JSONP calls that, for some unknown reason I named [jabiru](//www.github.com/jeremenichelli/jabiru).
+I wrote a [post](/2014/09/south-american-bird-cross-domain-calls/) about it if you're interested on cross domain requests.